-1 2 3 4 5 6 7 8 9 10 I don't do much except sit around.
-I believe I need to get involved in doing other things which will help me improve my life but not sure how to move forward.
-I am willing to get involved in doing other things which will help me improve my life and am actively looking around for opportunities.
-I make goo my free tiu things whi help me ir my life. me doing ich will
+1 2 3 4 5 6 7 8 9 10 I don't do much I make good use of I believe I need to get I am willing to get involved in except sit around. involved in doing other doing other things which will my free time doing things which will help me help me improve my life and things which will improve my life but not sure am actively looking around for help me improve my life.